salmanMrehman/Turing-Technologies-Test-Submission/README.md

 • Select outline → target fieldset .MuiOutlinedInput-notchedOutline

 • Type mismatches:
-o Normalize notes when opening modal (ensure created_at), or relax modal type to store’s CallNote o Pusher payload typed as CallItem (or Partial<CallItem> & { id: string }
+• Normalize notes when opening modal (ensure created_at), or relax modal type to store’s CallNote
+• Pusher payload typed as CallItem (or Partial<CallItem> & { id: string }
 defensively)

 • Filtering:
-o Always filter from backupCalls; restore full list on “all”
+• Always filter from backupCalls; restore full list on “all”

 ## 13) Useful Utilities
 • formatMinutesSeconds(totalSeconds) → { minutes, seconds } or a pretty string (e.g.,